yashpoojary19/PomodoroTimer/README.md

 Architecture: MVVM

 About:
 The app has 2 modes: Focus and Break.
 The duration of each mode can be changed based on the user's need.
-The app has a flip clock animation similar to
-Toggl Track's iOS app.

 Features:
 1. Control app from menu bar directly